JetBrains/teamcity-documentation/topics/gradle.md

 <td>

-Selecting the __Log debug messages__ checkbox is equivalent to adding the `-d` Gradle command line parameter.
+Selecting the _Log debug messages_ checkbox is equivalent to adding the `-d` Gradle command-line parameter.

 </td></tr><tr>